elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 - Configure and set custom ck8s-configs:

-  Examples can be files containing Identity Provider, Cloud Provider, or DNS critical information.
+  Examples can be files containing Identity Provider, Infrastructure Provider, or DNS critical information.

 ## OpenSearch